 - The practice had an induction programme for all newly appointed staff.
-It covered topics such as safeguarding, infection prevention and control, fire safety, health and safety and confidentiality; however some non-clinical staff had not had the annual basic life support training. - The practice had a detailed staff handbook for newly joined staff with details of the practice's policies and procedures. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff for example, for those reviewing patients with long-term conditions.
+It covered topics such as safeguarding, infection prevention and control, fire safety, health and safety, confidentiality and basic life support.
+The practice had a role specific induction checklist for reception staff.
+The practice also had a detailed employment handbook for each staff which included relevant practice policies and procedures including tips on customer care for reception staff. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff for example, for those reviewing patients with long-term conditions.
 Staff administering vaccines and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
 Staff who administered vaccines could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to online resources and discussion at practice meetings. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
 Staff had access to appropriate training to meet their learning needs and to cover the scope of their work.
-This included on-going support, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision and facilitation and support for revalidating GPs.
+This included ongoing support, one-to-one meetings, coaching and mentoring, clinical supervision and facilitation and support for revalidating GPs.
+All staff had received an appraisal within the last 12 months. - Staff received mandatory update training that included: safeguarding, fire procedures, basic life support and information governance awareness; however not all